-Java action: The interface of the Java action which returns a data set.
-The columns and data types of the columns need to be specified in the Desktop Modeler.
-Based on this specification the Desktop Modeler will create a template for this action.
+Java action: The interface of the Java action which returns a dataset.
+The columns and data types of the columns need to be specified in Studio Pro.
+Based on this specification Studio Pro will create a template for this action.

 The following shows an example OQL query that calculates the aggregated total order amount for all orders of a customer for a specific group of customers: